 Working with teammates across multiple time zones?
-It can be tricky thinking about two time zones, let along twelve!
+It can be tricky thinking about two time zones, let alone twelve!
 Time Zone Converter allows users to quickly calculate the exact time anywhere in the world across time zones online.

 Now that you know what’s out there, it’s time to find the best tools for your own organization!
-Consider your needs and company culture while researching the right fits.
+Consider your needs and company culture while researching the right fit.
 Almost all of them have some kind of trial, so you can test before committing.

 And don’t forget - you can have all the best technology in the world, but if you’re not focusing on people, you won’t get far.